Affiliate Marketing Agreement: Everything You Need to Know

 Most affiliates may not read through the entire agreement, so it may be best to provide an affiliate FAQ or easily digestible version of the terms that they can easily read through in addition to the formal document.

 If you need help with an affiliate marketing agreement, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.